 26.5 x 22.7 x 16.5 cm

-The model comes with a wide angle oscillation function that will allow you to spread the heat evenly across the entire room at a push of a button, or to focus it in a single direction and keep it static with just another push of the said button.
-You can use the integrated fan to cool down during those hot summer days.
+The heater comes with a wide angle oscillation function that will allow you to spread the heat evenly across the entire room at a push of a button, or to focus it in a single direction and keep it static with just another push of the said button.
+You can use the integrated fan to cool yourself on a hot summer day.

 Might emit an unpleasant odour first couple of times you use it.

 The Warmlite WL44005 isn't the kind of product that brings something particularly new to the table.
-But it is certainly one of the more complete offers on the market, so it will be able to accommodate just about any potential customer regardless of the said customer's needs and preferences.
+But it is certainly one of the more complete options on the market, so it will be able to accommodate just about any customer regardless of the said customer's needs and preferences.

 Small to medium rooms

 2 heat settings, fan setting, swing mode